Fairness in Social Influence Maximization via Optimal Transport: Introduction

-\paragraph{Contributions.} Our main contribution is two fold: first, a new fairness metric based on optimal transport, called \emph{mutual fairness}, and second, a novel seeding algorithm that optimizes for both the group-wise total outreach (termed efficiency) and fairness.
-Our proposed fairness metric provides stronger fairness guarantees; specifically, it reveals and overcomes known limitations of various other fairness metrics in the literature.
-We leverage optimal transport theory to build \emph{mutual fairness}, a metric that accounts for all groups simultaneously in terms of the distance between an ideal distribution where all groups receive the information in the same proportion.
+\paragraph{Contributions.} Our main contribution is twofold: first, we propose a new fairness metric based on optimal transport, called \emph{mutual fairness}, and second, we propose a novel seeding algorithm that optimizes for both the group-wise total outreach (termed efficiency) and fairness.
+Our proposed fairness metric provides stronger fairness guarantees, and it reveals and overcomes known limitations of various other fairness metrics in the literature.
+Specifically, we leverage optimal transport theory to build \emph{mutual fairness}, a metric that accounts for all groups simultaneously in terms of the distance between an ideal distribution where all groups receive the information in the same proportion.
 We leverage our proposed mutual fairness metric to provide a unifying framework that classifies the most celebrated information-spreading algorithms both in terms of fairness and efficiency.
 All algorithms are tested on a variety of real-world datasets.
 We show how our approach unveils new insights into the role of network topology on fairness; in particular, we observe that selecting group-label blind seeds in networks with moderate levels of homophily induces inequality in information access.
 In contrast, very integrated or very segregated networks tend to have quite fair and efficient access to information across different groups upon greedy seedset selection.
-We then extend our mutual fairness metric to also account for efficiency, thus introducing the notion of $\beta$-fairness.
+We then extend our mutual fairness metric to also account for efficiency, thus introducing the notion of $\beta$-fairness, with $\beta$ being the tuning parameter for the fairness-efficiency trade-off.
 Finally, we design a new seedset selection algorithm that optimizes over the proposed $\beta$-fairness metric and enhances fairness with either a small trade-off or even improved efficiency.
-This novel approach provides a comprehensive evaluation and design tool that bridges the gap between fairness and efficiency in \gls{acr:sim} problems.~\looseness=-1
+This novel approach provides a comprehensive evaluation and design tool that bridges the gap between fairness and efficiency in \gls{acr:sim} problems.